 Signing up for Securly’s Parent Portal allows you to give your school’s parents control over their child’s off-site settings, and actively engage in their child’s development as a digital citizen.

-There are four types of control levels that a school IT admin can assign to parents of his school.
+There are four types of control levels that a school IT admin can assign to the parents of his school.
 Each control level allows you to give parents control over the child’s off-site settings that suit your school policies and requirements.

-It is recommended to use this control level carefully and with a complete understanding of the fact that the parent can provide access to their child to categories, settings and websites that the school looks down on.
+It is recommended to use this control level carefully and with a complete understanding of the fact that the parent can provide access to their child to categories, settings, and websites that the school looks down on.
 These settings will be available to the child not only at home but any other location off-campus such as cafes etc.

 4. Custom: With this option, you are in complete control and can customize what parents can and cannot do with their child’s off-campus settings.
 Depending upon your school policies and requirements, you can lock or unlock access to certain categories and settings.
 Parents would not be able to edit any of the locked categories and settings – the policy determined by you would apply in those cases.
 They will appear grayed out to the parent.
-For the unlocked ones, parents would have free reign.
+For the unlocked ones, parents will have free reign.

 The same would be the case with blocked and allowed lists.
 Depending upon whether you choose to lock or unlock the allow and deny website option, parents will be able to add websites to the allow and deny list.

 Note: The allow and deny list created by you will not be visible to the parent on their parent portal for all levels of control.